-Saving the Log The logs just discussed are automatically saved indefinitely in JUSTIN 808 hardware memory, precluding any need to purge this log.
+Saving the Log

+The logs just discussed are automatically saved indefinitely in JUSTIN 808 hardware memory, precluding any need to purge this log.
 There is, of course, a finite memory limit, but this will be decades in normal operation.
+Clearing the log is explained under Admin page discussions.

 Individual days' logs may be saved as a comma-separated values (csv) text file on your computer.
-For the current day (up to the present time), or for any day specified in Select Day at the top of the window, just click Download (date) and follow any prompts that your computer gives you.
+For the current day (up to the present time), or for any single day specified in Select Day at the top of the window, under Save Log click Download (date) and follow any prompts that your computer gives you.
+Time Spent This utility gathers information concerning what portion of the JUSTIN 808's total operating time is spent performing the necessary functions.
+This is displayed as a "pie chart" with a color-coded key identifying each function.
+Reset at any time to begin a new survey.